openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/quiz_import.md

 ![HPI Logo](../../../img/HPI_Logo.png)

 #  Using the Spread Sheet for Quiz Import
-For adding a quiz you can either use the quiz editor of the platform (as described here) or you can insert all questions and answers in a Google Spread Sheet.
-Often this is the preferred way to do it as it saves time and you can adapt and reuse it for other courses.
+For adding a quiz, you can either use the quiz editor of the platform - as decribed here -  or you can insert all questions and answers in a Google Sheet document.
+This is the preferred way for many, as it saves time and you can adapt and reuse it for other courses.

 ## 1. Make a copy of this template
-We can provide you with a quiz template that you can copy.
+You will have to make a copy of our quiz template spreadsheet, that you can find below.

 ![How our quiz template looks like](../../../img/courseadministration/quizmanagement/quiz_template.png)